Skip to main content

 People employed in agriculture face significant risks for injuries and fatalities, which cost communities across the U.S. billions of dollars each year.
 Researchers found that farmers trust rural firefighters to provide safety advice.
 The Rural Firefighters Delivering Agriculture Safety & Health (RF-DASH) program is a train-the-trainer program that equips first responders with agricultural health and safety knowledge to prevent farm injuries and improve emergency preparedness in rural communities.

-With ICTR’s support, RF-DASH doubled the program’s size in Wisconsin, extending its reach to volunteer firefighters throughout the state.
-To date, RF-DASH has directly trained more than 150 first responders and others from 16 U.S. states and 5 Canadian provinces.
+With ICTR’s support*, RF-DASH doubled the program’s size in Wisconsin, extending its reach to volunteer firefighters throughout the state.
+To date, RF-DASH has directly trained more than 250 first responders and others from 17 U.S. states and 5 Canadian provinces.
+Additionally, RFDASH created an online course that utilizes 360-degree imagery to increase the program’s dissemination and impact.

 Game-changing help for fungal disease